monirulHaque/Automata-and-Computability/readme.md

 <p>In L<sub>17</sub> start state was A and in L<sub>18</sub> start state is X. So, the new Start state will be AX. </p>
 <p>
-For final state, </br>
+For accept state, </br>
-In AND/Intersection (∩), only the states in Cross Product Construction DFA that contain the name of the final state of the both DFAs.
-In this case, final state should be <b>BZ</b> as the name BZ has both B and Z in the name. </br>
+In AND/Intersection (∩), only the states in Cross Product Construction DFA that contain the name of the accept state of the both DFAs.
+In this case, accept state should be <b>BZ</b> as the name BZ has both B and Z in the name. </br>
-In OR/Union (U), only the states in Cross Product Construction DFA that contain the name of the final state of any of the previous DFAs.
-In this case, final state should be <b>AZ, BZ, BX, BY</b> as all the states have either B or Z in their names. </br>
+In OR/Union (U), only the states in Cross Product Construction DFA that contain the name of the accept state of any of the previous DFAs.
+In this case, accept state should be <b>AZ, BZ, BX, BY</b> as all the states have either B or Z in their names. </br>
-In XOR (⊕), We will just keep the final states of OR but we will get rid of the final states of AND.
-So, for this cross production the final states should be, <b>AZ, BX, BY</b>.</br>
+In XOR (⊕), We will just keep the accept states of OR but we will get rid of the accept states of AND.
+So, for this cross production the accept states should be, <b>AZ, BX, BY</b>.</br>
 </p>
 <p align="center">
   <img src="Media\Lecture3\solve20.png" width="500"/>